 Why Women Crave Chocolate

-The craving of chocolate should be considered an Universal Law.
+Women craving chocolate should be considered an Universal Law.

 You know like the law of attraction, the law of cause and effect, and the law of losing your luggage on vacation.